Why Cellarian?

 Physicians are not trained to write for payer interpretation

-Templates fail to reflect patient- and payer-specific context
+Templates miss patient- and payer-specific nuance

 Documentation is often reviewed only after denial